php-dev-br/laravel-doc-pt-br/queries.md

                     ->get();

 <a name="inserts"></a>

 ## Inserts

 The query builder also provides an `insert` method for inserting records into the database table.
-The `insert` method accepts an array of column names and values:
+The `insert` method accepts an array of column names and
+values:

     DB::table('users')->insert(
         ['email' => 'john@example.com', 'votes' => 0]
     );

 You may even insert several records into the table with a single call to `insert` by passing an array of arrays.
 Each array represents a row to be inserted into the table:

     DB::table('users')->insert([
         ['email' => 'taylor@example.com', 'votes' => 0],
         ['email' => 'dayle@example.com', 'votes' => 0]
     ]);

-The `insertOrIgnore` method will ignore duplicate record errors while inserting records into the database:

-    DB::table('users')->insertOrIgnore([
-        ['id' => 1, 'email' => 'taylor@example.com'],
-        ['id' => 2, 'email' => 'dayle@example.com']
-    ]);

 #### Auto-Incrementing IDs

 If the table has an auto-incrementing id, use the `insertGetId` method to insert a record and then retrieve the ID:

     $id = DB::table('users')->insertGetId(
         ['email' => 'john@example.com', 'votes' => 0]
     );

-> {note} When using PostgreSQL the `insertGetId` method expects the auto-incrementing column to be named `id`.
-If you would like to retrieve the ID from a different "sequence", you may pass the column name as the second parameter to the `insertGetId` method.
+> {note} When using PostgreSQL the `insertGetId` method expects the
+> auto-incrementing column to be named `id`.
+If you would like to retrieve the ID
+> from a different "sequence", you may pass the column name as the second
+> parameter to the `insertGetId` method.

 <a name="updates"></a>

 ## Updates

 In addition to inserting records into the database, the query builder can also update existing records using the `update` method.
 The `update` method, like the `insert` method, accepts an array of column and value pairs containing the columns to be updated.
-You may constrain the `update` query using `where` clauses:
+You may constrain the `update` query using `where`
+clauses:

     DB::table('users')
                 ->where('id', 1)